openedx-unsupported/devstack/README.rst

 * Open edX Search
 * A demonstration Open edX course

-Analytics Devstack also includes the following Open edX components:
+It also includes the following extra components:

-* Open edX Analytics Data API
-* Open edX Insights
+* XQueue
 * The components needed to run the Open edX Analytics Pipeline.
 This is the primary extract, transform, and load (ETL) tool that extracts and analyzes data from the other Open edX services.
+* The Program Console micro-frontend
+* edX Registrar service.

 Where to Find Help
 ------------------